Unusual Things to do in Dorset

 Swanage Railway Station provides you with the ultimate, iconic steam-train experience: you can take a ride through the Purbeck countryside, treat yourself to an Afternoon Tea in one of their carriages, or even have the pleasure of driving one – please check the website for further details and availability.

-As well as a steam-train trip, Swanage is blessed with its beautiful golden beach that is absolutely worth visiting.
+As well as a steam-train trip, Swanage is blessed with its beautiful golden beach that is well worth visiting.

 Portland Alpacas